-Table 2: Status of the small grant portfolio in the Indo-Burma Hotspot, as of June 30, 2017
+Table 2: Status of the small grant portfolio in the Indo-Burma Hotspot, as of June 30, 2018

-Excluding the RIT grant, the mean large grant size is \$152,706.
-Only six grants larger than \$250,000 have been awarded: a grant to Fauna & Flora International to empower local communities to engage in conservation of priority sites in the Sino-Vietnamese Limestone Corridor; a similar grant to Wildlife Conservation Society (WCS) focusing on the Tonle Sap Lake and Inundation Zone Corridor; a grant to WCS promoting government-civil society partnerships to combat wildlife trade; a grant to Stockholm Environment Institute to mainstream biodiversity into development plans for the Chindwin River basin in Myanmar; a grant to International Center for Environmental Management to undertake a rapid environmental assessment of a plan to facilitate navigation on the Mekong River by blasting the river channel; and a grant to WCS to pilot a payment for ecosystem services model with a hydropower company in Lao PDR.
-For small grants, the mean size of grants awarded to date is \$18,554.
+Excluding the RIT grant, the mean large grant size is \$144,923.
+Only six grants larger than \$250,000 have been awarded: a grant to Fauna & Flora International to empower local communities to engage in conservation of priority sites in the Sino-Vietnamese Limestone Corridor; a similar grant to Wildlife Conservation Society (WCS) focusing on the Tonle Sap Lake and Inundation Zone Corridor; a grant to WCS promoting government-civil society partnerships to combat wildlife trade; a grant to Stockholm Environment Institute to mainstream biodiversity into development plans for the Chindwin River basin in Myanmar; a grant to International Center for Environmental Management to undertake a rapid environmental assessment of a plan to facilitate navigation on the Mekong River through blasting the river channel; and a grant to WCS to pilot a payment for ecosystem services model with a hydropower company in Lao PDR.
+For small grants, the mean size of grants awarded to date is \$18,353.
 This reflects that fact that small grant applicants tend to apply for the maximum funding available.
-Indeed, only 12 small grants have been awarded for less than \$18,000.
+Indeed, only 13 small grants under \$18,000 have been awarded.

-Assuming that all of the pipeline grants are contracted, the total size of the CEPF grant portfolio in the Indo-Burma Hotspot will be \$14.5 million (Table 3).
-Of this total, \$4.4 million will be for grants in Cambodia, \$1.6 million for China, \$1.5 million for Lao PDR, \$1.4 million for Myanmar, \$500,000 for Thailand and \$2.0 million for Vietnam.
+Assuming that all of the pipeline grants are contracted, the total size of the CEPF grant portfolio in the Indo-Burma Hotspot will be \$15.8 million (Table 3).
+Of this total, \$4.5 million will be for grants in Cambodia, \$1.6 million for China, \$1.6 million for Lao PDR, \$2.1 million for Myanmar, \$600,000 for Thailand and \$2.3 million for Vietnam.
 In addition, there will be \$3.1 million for grants covering multiple countries, including the two RIT grants.